rela589n/knowledge-base/Architecture/DDD/Lake/Value Objects have no bidirectional associations.md

-Since [[Value Objects have no identity]], it makes no sense to have bidirectional associations for value object.
+Since [[Value Objects have no identity]], it makes no sense to have bidirectional associations for the value objects.

 If you are tempted to do so, rethink maybe it has identity and could be an [[Entity]].